 This treat is an explosion of texture and flavor!
 What is more magnificent than chewy rice balls, diced vegetables, and fruits infused in rich, yummy coconut milk?
 Not only does Bilo Bilo have a super enticing appearance, but it is also a symbol of money and luck.

-Buko pandan is a unique specialty of this Asian country.
-Coconut, pandan, and palm trees are grown abundantly in the Philippines.
+Buko pandan is a unique sweet specialty using coconut from this Asian country.
+This tree, with pandan and palm trees, grows abundantly in the Philippines.
 Therefore, it’s no wonder why people invented this delectable dessert.